FB-RAG: Improving RAG with Forward and Backward Lookup: Introduction

-\begin{enumerate}[noitemsep, leftmargin=*] \item We propose a novel framework to improve RAG with LLMs called \textbf{Forward-Backward RAG (FB-RAG)}, which relies on the input query (looks \textit{backward}) as well as model-generated reasons and answers (looks \textit{forward}) to evaluate context chunks before selecting them for final response generation (Section \ref{sec:methodology}). \item We comprehensively evaluate FB-RAG against recent RAG and Long Context baselines on $9$ datasets from two long context benchmarks - LongBench~\cite{bai-etal-2024-longbench} and $\infty$Bench~\cite{zhang-etal-2024-bench}, finding that FB-RAG shows consistent performance improvements.
-We further analyze key design choices in FB-RAG, such as the number of chunks retrieved and the number of samples used for forward lookup.
-(Sections \ref{sec:expt-design} and \ref{sec:results}). \item We show that FB-RAG provides the knobs to improve performance while also reducing the latency.
+To find relevant chunks with an \textit{imperfect} forward-looking LLM, \textbf{FB-RAG} samples multiple outputs and assigns a high score to a chunk if it was used for \textit{any} of them.
+This turns out to be powerful for improving RAG results over recent baselines across diverse tasks.
+We also find that gains can be achieved while reducing latency.
+On \textbf{EN.QA} dataset from $\infty$Bench~\cite{zhang-etal-2024-bench}, one can combine a 70B parameter model for final response generation with an 8B model for forward-lookup and match the baseline performance with over $48$\% latency reduction.
+Further, one can get an $8$\% performance improvement with $10$\% latency reduction.
+Through our qualitative analysis, we find instances where even if all the sampled outputs from the smaller LLM incorrectly answer the input query, and often fail to follow our instructions properly, this still proves sufficient for the final, more powerful LLM to generate the correct response.
+We now summarize our contributions: \begin{enumerate} \item We propose \textbf{FB-RAG}: a training-free framework for performing RAG with off-the-shelf instruction-tuned LLMs.
+FB-RAG employs a simple and effective look-ahead strategy to evaluate context chunks before selecting them for final response generation (Section \ref{sec:methodology}). \item We comprehensively evaluate FB-RAG against recent training-free RAG and Long Context baselines on $9$ datasets from LongBench~\cite{bai-etal-2024-longbench} and $\infty$Bench~\cite{zhang-etal-2024-bench}, finding that FB-RAG delivers consistent performance improvements.
+We further analyze key design choices in FB-RAG, such as the number of chunks retrieved and the number of samples used for forward lookup (Sections \ref{sec:expt-design} and \ref{sec:results}). \item We show that FB-RAG provides the flexibility to improve performance while reducing latency.
 We additionally perform qualitative analysis discussing the strengths and limitations of our approach, and provide insights for future progress in this area (Section \ref{sec:discussion}). \end{enumerate}